openhwgroup/core-v-xif/docs/source/x_ext.rst

 * The issue interface transactions are in program order (possibly a subset) and the |processor| will at least attempt to offload instructions that it does not consider to be valid itself.
 * Every issue interface transaction has an associated register interface transaction.
 It is not required for register transactions to be in the same order as the issue transactions.
 * Every issue interface transaction (whether accepted or not) has an associated commit interface transaction and both interfaces use a matching transaction ordering.
-* If an offloaded instruction is accepted as a ``loadstore`` instruction and not killed, then for each such instruction one or more memory transaction must occur via the memory interface.
-The transaction ordering on the memory interface interface must correspond to the transaction ordering on the issue interface.
 * If an offloaded instruction is accepted and allowed to commit, then for each such instruction one result transaction must occur via the result interface (even if no writeback needs to happen to the core's register file).
 The transaction ordering on the result interface does not have to correspond to the transaction ordering on the issue interface.
 * A commit interface handshake cannot be initiated before the corresponding issue interface handshake is initiated.
 It is allowed to be initiated at the same time or later.

+.. only:: MemoryIf

+  * If an offloaded instruction is accepted as a ``loadstore`` instruction and not killed, then for each such instruction one or more memory transaction must occur via the memory interface.
+The transaction ordering on the memory interface interface must correspond to the transaction ordering on the issue interface.
   * A memory (request/response) interface handshake cannot be initiated before the corresponding issue interface handshake is initiated.
 It is allowed to be initiated at the same time or later.
   * Memory result interface transactions cannot be initiated before the corresponding memory request interface handshake is completed.
 They are allowed to be initiated at the same time as or after completion of the memory request interface handshake.
 Note that a |coprocessor| shall be able to tolerate memory result transactions for which it did not perform the corresponding memory request handshake itself.
+  * A memory (request/response) interface handshake cannot be initiated for instructions that were killed in an earlier cycle.
+  * A memory result interface handshake shall occur for every memory (request/response) interface handshake unless the response has ``exc`` = 1 or ``dbg`` = 1.

 * A result interface handshake cannot be initiated before the corresponding issue interface handshake is initiated.
 It is allowed to be initiated at the same time or later.
 * A result interface handshake cannot be initiated before the corresponding commit interface handshake is initiated (and the instruction is allowed to commit).
 It is allowed to be initiated at the same time or later.
-* A memory (request/response) interface handshake cannot be initiated for instructions that were killed in an earlier cycle.
-* A memory result interface handshake shall occur for every memory (request/response) interface handshake unless the response has ``exc`` = 1 or ``dbg`` = 1.

 * A result interface handshake cannot be (or have been) initiated for killed instructions.

 Handshake rules